Skip to content

 173. Proportion of supply from suppliers that is verified as deforestation- and/or conversion-free (DCF)?

-The company reports that 77% of its palm oil supply chain was verified as deforestation-free.
-However, it is unclear if this is based on a particular reporting standard or self-assessment by suppliers only.
+The company reports that 83% of its palm oil supply chain was verified as deforestation-free.
+The assessment includes third-party verification.

 • N